Call to Action / “Tag” Lines

 This exhibit can be toured by the public as part of the larger Pentagon Tours program.
 For reservations, please visit https://pentagontours.osd.mil/Tours/.

-Mr. Michael L. Rhodes , Director of Administration in the Office of the Deputy Chief Management Officer is the Executive Agent for The United States of America Vietnam War C ommemoration.
+Mr. Sajeel Ahmed , acting Director of Administration in the Office of the Deputy Chief Management Officer, and acting Director of Washington Headquarters Services, is the Executive Agent for The United States of America Vietnam War C ommemoration.

 James (Jim) T. Jackson is the director of The United States of America Vietnam War Commemoration, and as such leads day-to-day operations.
-(TAB G)
+(TAB H)

 From President Donald Trump’s 2017 Presidential Proclamation: